TomKellyGenetics/vioplot/README.md

 install.packages("vioplot")
 ```

-To get the modified version from github:
+To get the development version from github:

 ```R
 # install.packages("devtools")